 Vacuum boundaries are the simplest boundaries to model and conceptualize; once a neutron crosses into one of these boundary regions, it disappears and is no longer part of the system.

 Solving the diffusion equation in 1-D is relatively straightforward.
-Given vacuum boundary conditions leads to the following solution in Equation (2):
+Given vacuum boundary conditions leads to the solution

-Φ=s∑a×1-exL+e-xLeaL+e-aL
+Φ=s∑a×1-exL+e-xLeaL+e-aL,

-Where Φ is the total neutron flux, S is the source term, ∑a is the macroscopic absorption cross section for the medium, x is the length of the x-axis, a is the boundaries of the system, and L is a constant related to the relationship between the diffusion coefficient D and ∑a – essentially, it is the length that neutrons will travel before they are absorbed.
+where Φ is the total neutron flux, S is the source term, ∑a is the macroscopic absorption cross section for the medium, x is the length of the x-axis, a is the boundaries of the system, and L is a constant related to the relationship between the diffusion coefficient D and ∑a – essentially, it is the length that neutrons will travel before they are absorbed.

 These conditions lead to a graph that closely resembles the shape of a cosine curve, as shown in Figure 1 below.
 Note that the Thomas Algorithm provides a very close approximation to the values calculated by numerically solving for Equation 2 above.